zer0byte/ecppt-notes/ECPPT/network-security/sniffing-and-mitm-attacks.md

 Before seeing the tool in action, let us get a better idea of how the attack works:
   In addition to the modified version of *sslstip*, we now need to run a DNS server too.
 In this way, we will be able to intercept and edit the victim's DNS requests, and bypass HSTS.

+The following summarizes the attack in action:
+1. The victim goes to *google.com* (not in the HSTS preload list)
+2. We (attacker) intercept the traffic and change the links in the web page.
+    For example, we change *accounts.google.com* to *acccount.google.com* (notice three 'ccc')
+3. The victim makes a DNS request for that domain *acccount.google.com*
+4. We intercept the request, forward the real DNS request and respond to the victim with a fake domain and the IP address

+  The victim web browser will now search if the domain should be accessed securely (HTTPS).
+This can be done by checking the HSTS preloaded list or by checking if the domain has already been visited, and then has the HSTS header already set (not expired)

+  Since the domain is different (it is *acccounts* with three 'c') the browser will continue the communication via HTTP.

+If you want to know more about how the attack works, we suggest you watch the Black Hat 2014 talk [here](https://www.youtube.com/watch?v=Q3siIqS9LVA)

+Now that you know how the attack works, let us see how tools such as MITMf implements it and are able to bypass the HSTS security feature.

+  Once you install the tool, be sure to check the manual by running the `python mitmf.py -h` command (see image).

+  As you will see from the output, the tool offers a lot of options and plugins that allow you to highly configure your attacks.
+The options and plugins that we are going to use for our test are the following:
+  - `-i`        Interface to listen on
+  - `--spoof`   Load plugin 'Spoof' - This allows to redirect traffic using ARP, ICMP, DHCP, or DNS spoofing
+  - `--arp`     Redirect traffic using ARP spoofing
+  - `--dns`     Proxy/Modify DNS queries
+  - `--hsts`    Load plugin 'SSLstrip+'
+  - `--gateway` Specify the gateway IP
+  - `--targets` Specify host/s to poison (if ommited, default to subnet)

+Example:
+  In this scenario, the target IP address is *192.168.102.149*, while the gateway IP address is *192.168.102.2*.

+  In order to run our attack, our command will look like the following one:
+    ```
+    python mitmf.py -i eth0 --spoof --arp --dns --hsts --gateway 192.168.102.2 --targets 192.168.102.149
+    ```

+  Now that the attack is working in the background, we can try to log into Google Services from our victim machine.
+We will use Internet Explorer in the first test.
+(See output on image)

+  The following is what we are able to sniff while trying to log into Google Services.
+We can see we are able to get the victim username (email) and password.
+(See image)

+  The following, instead, is the output that we obtain using Google Chrome on the victim.
+As you can see, the tool tries to change the domain name and uses *wwww* instead of *www*.

 __________________________